 Each month, we are privileged to work with artists from all over the world.
-Their unique styles and points of view make for an especially diverse sense of inspiration in the art that arrives in our monthly Holstee Subscription.
+Their unique styles and points of view make for an especially diverse sense of inspiration in the art that arrives in our monthly Holstee Membership.
 From Austin, Texas to Bunbury, Australia and everywhere in between, each piece of art is a true collector's piece.
 View past subscription art here.

 Holstee: Where is home for you?